Barry Bonds: Post-playing career

 On December 15, 2011, Bonds was sentenced to 30 days of house arrest, two years of probation and 250 hours of community service, for an obstruction of justice conviction stemming from a grand jury appearance in 2003.
 However, U.S. District Judge Susan Illston then delayed the sentence pending an appeal.
 In 2013 his conviction was upheld on appeal by a three judge panel of the United States Court of Appeals for the Ninth Circuit.
-However, the full court later granted Bonds an en banc rehearing, and on April 22, 2015, an 11-judge panel of the Ninth Circuit voted 10–1 to overturn his conviction.
+However, the full court later granted Bonds an en banc rehearing, and on April 22, 2015, an 11-judge panel of the Ninth Circuit voted 10–1 that his testimony was not obstruction.

-On March 10, 2014, Bonds began a seven-day stint as a roving spring training instructor for the Giants.
-On December 4, 2015, he was announced as the new hitting coach for the Miami Marlins, but was relieved of his duties on October 3, 2016, after just one season.
-He followed up with a public thank-you letter, acknowledging owner Jeffrey Loria, and the opportunity as "one of the most rewarding experiences of my baseball career."
-In 2017, Bonds officially re-joined the Giants organization as a special advisor to the CEO.
-On July 8, 2017, Bonds was added to the Giants Wall of Fame.

-On February 6, 2018, the San Francisco Giants announced their intentions to retire his number 25 jersey, which happened on August 11, 2018.
+On February 22, 2014, news broke that Bonds would be a roving spring training instructor for the Giants, which he began serving on March 10, 2014 for seven days at Scottsdale Stadium.
+The Giants won the 2014 World Series and he received a World Series ring for his contributions.
+On February 8, 2015, Bonds was elected to the Bay Area Sports Hall of Fame and he was enshrined on May 11, 2015.
+On March 21, 2017, Bonds rejoined the Giants as a special advisor to the CEO.
+On July 8, 2017, Bonds was added onto the San Francisco Giants Wall of Fame.
+On February 6, 2018, the Giants announced their intentions to retire his number 25 jersey, which happened on August 11, 2018 at 5:57 PM PDT.
+On November 28, 2019, Bonds was inducted into the California Sports Hall of Fame.

+On August 25, 2019, Bonds was featured in Alex Rodriguez' YouTube video called "LAUNCH ANGLES feat.
+BARRY BONDS".
+Bonds says that he could have hit .400 if he had bunted.
+Batting .400 or higher is something that no MLB player has done since Ted Williams in 1941.
+In his career when bunting for base hits, Bonds batted .571, going 8–14, according to Baseball Reference.

+On August 24, 2024, Bonds was inducted into the Pittsburgh Pirates Hall of Fame.
 His number 24 with the Pirates remains in circulation, most prominently worn by Brian Giles from 1999 to 2003 and by Pedro Alvarez from 2011 to 2015.